arifakkermans/static-site/README.md

 ## Website Infrastructure

-The workshop is available at https://arifakkermans.com.
+The website is available at https://arifakkermans.com.
 It's a static website hosted on S3 and served through CloudFront.
 GitHub actions is used to build the files and push the content to S3.